tinymce/tinymce-docs/plugins/linkchecker.md

   selector: "textarea",  // change this value according to your HTML
   plugins: "linkchecker",
   linkchecker_preprocess: function (data) {
-    /* This example will double encode the url */ var newUrl = encodeURIComponent(data.url);
+    /* This example will encode or double encode the url */ var newUrl = encodeURIComponent(data.url);
     return { url: newUrl };]
   }